th0rex/ff_cache/README.md

 To ensure that my ram usage doesn't explode I prune the firefox cache to 300mb on every shutdown in the same systemd script.

+My scripts and systemd service for that can be found [here](https://github.com/th0rex/dotfiles/blob/master/systemd/zram.service), (here)[https://github.com/th0rex/dotfiles/blob/master/bin/ff_cache) and [here](https://github.com/th0rex/dotfiles/blob/master/bin/ff_uncache).

 # Credits
-The datastructures for the cache are taken from the [https://searchfox.org/mozilla-central/source/netwerk/cache2/CacheIndex.h](firefox source).
+The datastructures for the cache are taken from the [firefox source](https://searchfox.org/mozilla-central/source/netwerk/cache2/CacheIndex.h).